MattJones-Cloudticity/policies/source/sections/07-systems_access_policy.md

     * VPN sessions are automatically disconnected after 30 minutes of inactivity.
 13. In cases of increased risk or known attempted unauthorized access, immediate steps are taken by the Security and Privacy Officer to limit access and reduce risk of unauthorized access.
 14. Direct system to system, system to application, and application to application authentication and authorization are limited and controlled to restrict access.
+15. Access rights to applications and application functions are limited to the minimum necessary using menus.

 ## 7.3 Workforce Clearance